Introduction to Data Science Languages

 Structured Query Language or SQL (as popularly abbreviated) is the core of databases and backend systems and is among the most popular languages in data science.
 It is used well in querying and editing information which is typically stored in relational databases.
 It is also mainly used for keeping and fetching data for decades.

-This becomes among the popular choice when it has to reduce the query times, turnaround times and manage large databases by using its fast processing time.
+This becomes among the popular choices when it has to reduce the query times, turnaround times and manage large databases using its fast processing time.
 One of the biggest assets which you can have in the field of data science and technology, in general, is to learn the use of SQL language.
 Today, there have been many other querying components and many other NoSQL databases present in the market, but they all have their roots in the SQL programming language.

 This one is among the core data science languages responsible for quick, solid and stable algorithms to be used for numerical computing.
 It is considered to be among the best-suited language for scientists, mathematicians, statisticians, and developers.
 It can easily play along with typical mathematical transformations and concepts such as Laplace, Fourier, Integral and differential calculus.